 \section{Conclusion}

-In summary, this work presents a novel routine for applying sequences of affine transformations to the probability amplitudes of an input quantum state.
-By representing affine transformations in an augmented vector space and using block encoding and Hadamard-supported conditional initialization, the proposed method efficiently generates combinatorial amplitude patterns while maintaining state normalization.
-Potential utility of the approach is demonstrated through preliminary experiments in financial risk assessment and discrete signal processing.
-As quantum computing continues to advance, kernels like sequential affine transformations will be increasingly valuable for tackling complex computational tasks spanning optimization, machine learning, signal processing, and beyond.
-Future research could extend our approach to multidimensional transformations and explore its potential in quantum machine learning and combinatorial optimization applications.
+In summary, this work presents a novel technique for applying sequences of affine transformations to the probability amplitudes of an input quantum state.
+By encoding a non-unitary matrix into a unitary and using Hadamard supported conditional initialization, a single step affine transformation is applied, and this process is generalized to any number of steps.
+The bottleneck of amplitude decay for larger number of steps is solved by interleaved single step amplitude amplification.
+Preliminary demonstrations of running our algorithm on a discrete signal processing task and on a driven dynamics evolution problem validate our implementation.

+As quantum computing continues to advance, kernels like sequential affine transformations will be increasingly valuable for tackling complex computational tasks spanning optimization, machine learning, signal processing, differential equations, and beyond.
+Future research could extend our approach to explore its potential in quantum machine learning and combinatorial optimization applications.